DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Evaluation

-\begin{sloppypar} Among all fixed-step variations of \proj, \underline{\proj-5} achieves the highest accuracy and significantly outperforms the baseline.
-On seen tasks, it improves the average job length by 17.3\% compared to the baseline, with a gain of 0.5 in job length.
-The trend observed among all \proj variations is that accuracy improves as the length of the actual trajectory taken increases.
+\begin{sloppypar} Among all fixed-step variations of \textsc{Corki}\xspace, \underline{\textsc{Corki}\xspace-5} achieves the highest accuracy and significantly outperforms the baseline.
+On seen tasks, the average job length is improved by 17.3\% compared to the baseline, with a gain of 0.5 in job length.
+The trend observed among all \textsc{Corki}\xspace variations is that accuracy improves as the length of the actual trajectory taken increases.
 However, after reaching its peak accuracy, there is a gradual degradation in performance when the length of the actual trajectory taken continues to increase. \end{sloppypar}